Cloud-Based LMS Platforms: Benefits, Features & Considerations

 • What is a cloud-based LMS?

-• Personalised learning with cloud-based LMS
+• 6 benefits of cloud-based LMS

 • Blended learning with cloud-based LMS